-Coverage of the return of battle-damaged helmets (as shown in Figure 1) to Soldiers is a good news story.
+Coverage of returns of battle-damaged helmets (as shown in Figure 1) to Soldiers is a good news story.
 It underscores the importance of Soldier protective equipment for combat effectiveness and Soldier force protection.
 Soldiers are wearing the very best combat helmets that industry can produce.
-However, the efforts to modernize helmets, and all protective combat gear for that matter, face the same defense acquisition challenges that all programs within the Department of Defense (DOD) face: a complex, bureaucratic Defense Acquisition institution.1

-The accelerated pace of technology innovation, rapidly evolving threats, and declining defense budgets make program management within the DOD challenging but even more critical than ever.
-Defense acquisition operates in an uncertain, complex, and ambiguous environment, but maintains a simple focus: develop, procure, and field advanced warfighting capability to Soldiers to enable technological superiority on the modern battlefield.
+However, the efforts to modernize helmets, and all protective combat gear for that matter, face the same defense acquisition challenges that all programs within the DoD face: a complex, bureaucratic Defense Acquisition Institution.
+The accelerated pace of technology innovation, rapidly evolving threats, and declining defense budgets make program management within the DoD challenging but even more critical than ever.
+Defense acquisition operates in an uncertain, complex, and ambiguous environment but maintains a simple focus: develop, procure, and field advanced warfighting capability to Soldiers to enable technological superiority on the modern battlefield.

-In Figure 1, the photo on the right is a photo taken by U.S. Army Program Executive Office (PEO) Soldier of a battle-damaged helmet returned to a Soldier in a ceremony at Fort Belvoir in 2016.
-In news coverage entitled "U.S. Army Soldier Reunited with Equipment that Saved His Life in Afghanistan," the reporter covers the Soldier's description of how his helmet saved his life.
+Note.
+The photo on the right is a photo taken by U.S. Army Program Executive Office (PEO) Soldier of a battle-damaged helmet returned to a Soldier in a ceremony at Fort Belvoir in 2016.
+In news coverage entitled "U.S. Army Soldier Reunited With Equipment That Saved His Life in Afghanistan," the reporter covers the Soldier's description of how his helmet saved his life.
 The photo on the left is another photo taken by PEO Soldier of a recovered helmet damaged by enemy fire in Afghanistan.